JoeStrout/spider-pig/SpiderPigDevLog.md

 So that identifies the major features we need to get working ASAP.
 I think tonight I'll focus on the first two.

+## Fri, Aug 9 2024

+OK, the weekend is here and we now have basically 2 days to finish the game!
+The deadline is technically Monday morning, but that means I need to finish it Sunday night.

+The most urgent features, it seems to me, are:

+- Game end detection, and game-over results (including time)
+- Spider-Pig animation
+- Pop-ups with each powerup that tell you what they do and how to use them

+I also think we need something to tell the story... maybe a newspaper dispenser, and when you pause in front of it, it pops up a headline?
+Or, a news ticker on a building?
+But that's less urgent than the above.

+Going to start with the pop-ups.

+WEB:
+• Click and hold to shoot web
+• Release mouse to release web
+WEB BOOST:
+• Web now shoots much farther!
+JUMP BOOST:
+• 50% higher jump per level!
+SPEED BOOST:
+• 50% faster run speed per level!
+WALL CLING:
+• Hold Shift while approaching a wall to cling to it
+• Shift my be released while on wall
+GLIDE:
+• Hold Jump in the air to glide

+OK, got those working.
+Getting glide without Wall Cling is *really* hard, so I think we're off to a good start here.
+Did a trial glide from the next-to-last building before the bridge; glided over ta a likely place for the UFO, at X=35254, Y=3189.